 By late March the COVID-19 outbreak had impacted the Central District of Illinois, all 50 states and countries around the world.
 The Centers for Disease Control and Prevention ("CDC") predicted millions of infections and between 100,000 and 200,000 deaths in the United States.
-On March 20, 2020, the Governor of Illinois declared all counties in the State of Illinois a disaster area and entered a "stay-at-home" Executive Order.
+On March 9, 2020, the Governor of Illinois declared all counties in the State of Illinois a disaster area.
 Illinois Executive Order 2020-13, entered March 26, 2020, placed prisons on administrative quarantine and suspended new admissions to Illinois Department of Corrections facilities from county jails.
 The National Commission on Correctional Health Care recommended the suspension of all transfers to and from facilities unless absolutely necessary.
 On March 29, 2020, the Judicial Conference of the United States declared that emergency conditions caused by the COVID-19 outbreak are materially affecting, and will continue to materially affect, the functioning of the federal courts generally.
+On July 27, 2020, the Governor of Illinois issued Executive Order 2020-50, rescinding Executive Order 2020-13, declaring the Illinois Department of Corrections may resume accepting the transfer of individuals from Illinois county jails with guidelines to ensure the health and safety of the transferring individuals.
+This same date, the Illinois Department of Corrections issued a memorandum reflecting enhanced intake and transfer guidelines.
+As of the date of this Order, the Federal Bureau of Prisons continues to suspend all visits and, in conjunction with the U.S. Marshals, is carefully coordinating limited inmate movement.
+On September 18, 2020, the Governor of Illinois declared all counties in the State of Illinois remain a disaster area.
+The State of Illinois implemented a five-phase re-opening plan and, on June 26, 2020, the State of Illinois entered and remains in phase four of this plan which allows gatherings of 50 people or fewer and encourages social distancing, protective equipment for employees, and face coverings.

-At the time of review and reauthorization of this Order, the CDC reports 2,504,175 total positive COVID-19 cases and 125,484 deaths in the U.S. with 44,703 of these being new cases reported today.
+At the time of review and reauthorization of this Order, the CDC reports 7,095,422 total positive COVID-19 cases, with 36,335 of these being new cases reported today, and 204,328 deaths in the United States.
 Although for many this disease appears to cause only flu-like symptoms, for others it can pose a serious risk, even death.
 There is currently no vaccine to prevent COVID-19.
-According to the CDC, the virus is thought to spread mainly from person-to-person, particularly between people who are in close contact with one another (within about 6 feet) and through respiratory droplets.
+According to the CDC, the virus is thought to spread mainly from person-to-person, particularly between people who are in close contact with one another (within about six feet) and through respiratory droplets.
 Some recent studies suggest COVID-19 may be spread by people who do not display symptoms.
 The CDC continues to recommend frequent hand washing, avoiding close contact, covering your mouth and nose with a face cover when around others, covering coughs and sneezes and frequent cleaning and disinfecting of areas.